SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal (pstu-diary)/app-proposal.typ

 == Flow Chart Diagram

 #figure(
-  image("diagrams/pstu-diary.DFD.drawio.png", width: 61%, height: auto, alt: "Flow Chart"),
+  image("diagrams/pstu-diary.drawio.svg", width: 100%, height: auto, alt: "Flow Chart"),
   caption: "Flow Chart of PSTU Diary Architecture",
 ) <DFD>

+The above @DFD illustrates the overall architecture of the PSTU Diary application, showing the interaction between users, the frontend application, backend services, and the database.
+It highlights the flow of data and the key components involved in the system.

 == Schema Diagram

 #figure(
-  image("diagrams/schema.svg", width: 100%, height: auto, alt: "Database Schema Diagram"),
+  image("diagrams/schema.png", width: 100%, height: auto, alt: "Database Schema Diagram"),
   caption: "Database Schema Diagram of PSTU Diary",
 ) <Schema>

+The above @Schema illustrates the database schema for PSTU Diary, showing the tables, their fields, and relationships between them.
+The schema is designed to efficiently store and retrieve contact information and user data.

 == ERD (Entry Relationship Diagram)